 What Type of Steak is Used for a Steak Burger?

 You might notice a restaurant with a broad variety of steak burgers on the menu.
 There might be a sirloin steak burger, rib steak burger, or even lamb steak burgers.
 Why so many options?

 Just like restaurants offer several steak cuts to choose from, they often do the same with burgers made from steak.
 One of the biggest reasons they do this is so people with all budgets can still enjoy this type of burger by choosing a less expensive cut.
 Plus, some people prefer the flavor of specific steak cuts over others and want that flavor to translate to their burgers.

 It you’re not necessarily a beef steak fan, some restaurants offer other options, like a lamb steak or pork steak burger.

-One of the most common steaks to use is beefsteak.
+One of the most common steaks to use is a beefsteak.
 However, Angus, sirloin, and prime rib burgers are all quite popular in today’s steakhouses.
-Chuck steak is the perfect choice for a steak burger recipe, because it has a decent amount of fat content to keep it juicy in addition to its bold flavor.
+Chuck steak is the perfect choice for a steak burger recipe because it has a decent amount of fat content to keep it juicy in addition to its bold flavor.

 How to Make Steak Burgers